cmaddux/golang-elastic/README.md

 ### Use

 1. Clone repo
-2. From project root run `docker-compose up`
+2. From project root run `docker-compose up` (*Note that the Go API will take a minute or two to finish building*)
 3. Run tests `docker exec -it app go test ./...`
 4. Make special strings request count: